 So, while everyone is writing mushy romantic stories about their love, letters to their loved ones, sending love forwards, messages on social media I choose to write about what can make you lose the charm of a relationship.

 I plead Guilty too!

 Sometimes I do use blogging as an excuse for being glued to my phone and social media.
 However, I have been supremely attached to my phone even before I started to blog so I am at fault.

 Last year when my hubby gifted me an i-phone, I was thrilled.
-He was surprised on seeing my excitement.
-I had not expressed so much joy when he had gifted me diamond jewelry on previous occasions.
+He was surprised at seeing my excitement.
+I had not expressed so much joy when he had gifted me diamond jewellery on previous occasions.
 Such has been my fetish for phones.
 So yes, that is me.
-I confess that my craze for phone as sometimes affected my relationships not only with my spouse but also with other family members.
+I confess that my craze for the phone as sometimes affected my relationships not only with my spouse but also with other family members.

 But phones are very useful too and we can certainly can’t do without them completely.
 Also, I believe we should embrace new technological advancements, learn about them and use them to make our daily lives easier.
 Plus being a blogger, I have to be an active social media user in order to make my work accessible to others.

 So here I am going to share my learnings and how I started using my phone mindfully.